Perspective | Ghislaine Maxwell allegedly turned an intuitive female bond into a tool for abuse

 “For years, I feared Epstein and his ring,” wrote Epstein accuser Jennifer Araoz in a statement praising Maxwell’s arrest.
 “Maxwell was the center of that sex trafficking ring.”

 After Epstein’s death, she disappeared.
 She was spotted once in California, then she was rumored to be in France.
 Lawyers for victims attempted to serve her papers for civil suits, and then complained they couldn’t find her to do so.
-Conspiracy theorists tacked her on their pinboards of puppetmasters and protection rackets.
+Conspiracy theorists tacked her on their pinboards.
 She seemed like Carmen Sandiego, always on the run, aided by her money and her connections, mysterious and missing.

 It was easy to get so caught up in where she might be that you forgot about the places she’d been.